-Eurostep is a network of secular aid organisations from 14 European countries, with a small branch office in Brussels.
-It partakes in the debate about a European constitution and in discussions about development policy in the EU organs.
+Eurostep was a network of secular aid organisations from 14 European countries, with a small branch office in Brussels.
+It partook in the debate about a European constitution and in discussions about development policy in the EU organs.
 Although changes in EU policy have a definite impact on the work of aid organisations, these organisations have been unable to establish a presence in Brussels until now due to a lack of expertise.
-As such, Eurostep acts as the Brussels office of Welthungerhilfe and its European partners.
+As such, Eurostep acted as the Brussels office of Welthungerhilfe and its European partners.

 The Internet platform for global learning

 One World Internet Conference (EWIK) is a union of 60 organisations and institutions who make offers to the development-related education on the Internet.
 The Internet platform is in sponsorship of the World University Service and is promoted by the German Federal Ministry of Economic Cooperation and Development.
 The Internet platform offers a quick and clear access to all relevant information and educational offers on global learning in the German-speaking space.

 "Gemeinsam für Afrika" (United for Africa) is an alliance of 23 aid organisations working towards better living conditions in Africa.
 Under the patronage of the German President, the alliance calls attention to the opportunities in Africa and the potential of its people.

 Television presenter Anne Will, BAP singer Wolfgang Niedecken and many other celebrities support "United for Africa" in its campaign work.
 The legal supporter of the alliance is the association GEMEINSAM FÜR AFRIKA e.V.